 Monte Zevola 1976 m

-Monte Zevola is a massive mountain located in the southern sector of the Piccole Dolomiti.
+Monte Zevola is a massive mountain located in the Southern sector of the Prealpi Vicentine.
 It's the highest peak of the Catena delle Tre Croci, which Northern limit and point of contact with the largest Carega Group is the Passo Tre Croci, erroneously called Passo della Lora.
-Monte Zevola is a massive mountain, imposing especially on the side of Recoaro (North) where it projects a steep rock wall crossed by two "vaj", the Vajo Battisti and the Vaio dell'Acqua.
-The "vaj" are steep gullies, characteristic of the Piccole Dolomiti, that in winter are filled with snow because of the considerable snowfall of the group and offer interesting ice-climbs.
+Monte Zevola appears as an imposing mountain especially if seen from the side of Recoaro (North), where it projects a steep rock wall crossed by two "vaj", the Vajo Battisti and the Vaio dell'Acqua.
+The "vaj" are steep gullies, characteristic of the Prealpi Vicentine, that in winter are filled with snow because of the considerable snowfall of the group and offer interesting ice-climbs.

 Monte Zevola is mainly frequented along the two Normal Routes starting from Rifugio Battisti alla Gazza.
-During the winter the Vajo (meaning "gully") battisti and the Vajo dell'Acqua are often attended.
+During the winter the Vajo Battisti - vajo means "gully" - and the Vajo dell'Acqua are often attended.
 Monte Zevola is also climbed starting from the Veronese side of the Val Fraselle.
 The summit of the mountain is known to be very scenic: in addition to the panorama over the close groups of Carega and Pasubio, the view sweeps over the Dolomites, Monte Baldo and Adamello group.

 The starting point to climbing both the two Normal Routes on the side of Recoaro (Vicenza) and the winter climbs to the vaj is the Rifugio Battisti alla Gazza.